Aliases for CHRM2 Gene

 GeneCards Summary for CHRM2 Gene

-CHRM2 (Cholinergic Receptor, Muscarinic 2) is a Protein Coding gene.
-Diseases associated with CHRM2 include tendinosis and neurogenic bladder.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled acetylcholine receptor activity.
+CHRM2 (Cholinergic Receptor Muscarinic 2) is a Protein Coding gene.
+Diseases associated with CHRM2 include Major Depressive Disorder and Drug Dependence.
+Among its related pathways are Monoamine GPCRs and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM4.

 The muscarinic acetylcholine receptor mediates various cellular responses, including inhibition of adenylate cyclase, breakdown of phosphoinositides and modulation of potassium channels through the action of G proteins.
 Primary transducing effect is adenylate cyclase inhibition.
 Signaling promotes phospholipase C activity, leading to the release of inositol trisphosphate (IP3); this then triggers calcium ion release into the cytosol.